Cars Brands that start with B

 Bosmal Logo

-Polish, formerly known as Ośrodek Badawczo-Rozwojowy Samochod Małolitraowych “Bosmal”, now renamed “Automotive Research and Development Institute Bosmal Sp.
-Z o.o”.
-Develops new vehicles for FSM (Fiat Auto Poland).
+The Polish company formerly known as Ośrodek Badawczo-Rozwojowy Samochod Małolitraowych “Bosmal” is now renamed “Automotive Research and Design Institute Bosmal Sp.
+Z o.o.”.
+It develops new cars for FSM (Fiat Auto Poland).
 The institute was founded in 1972.
-In 2010, it became subordinate to the commercial enterprise Instytut Badań i Rozwoju Motoryzacji Bosmal Sp. z o.
-Its direction is the development and production of passenger and freight transport.
-The 1983 Beskid city car, the Cinquecento Bombix small fast delivery car, the 1991 baby cabriolet are the main products of the institute.
+In 2010, it became subordinated to the commercial enterprise Instytut Badań i Rozwoju Motoryzacji Bosmal Sp. z o.
+Its focus is the development and production of passenger and cargo vehicles.
+The Beskid city car of 1983, the Cinquecento Bombix small-speed car, and a children’s convertible of 1991 are the main products of the institute.

 Bowler Manufacturing Ltd